rsalmond/TIL/five dollar words.md

 Diurnal: daily.

+Effete: no longer fertile, having lost vitality, marked by weakness or decadence.

+Exegesis: critical explanation or interpretation of a text.

 Exhortatory: strongly encouraging or persuading.

 Immanent: inherent.
 Or: within the limits of possible experience or knowledge (opposite of transcendent).